alexsandermeneses/S-Single-Responsability/README.md

+S - Single Responsability.
-Single Responsability.
-Only one main function in the class
+- Only one main function in the class